 We hold someone who hurt us or disagreed with us in low esteem and may even feel seething anger when we think about them or what they’ve done.

 For example, if you’re holding onto past anger, the reality is that it’s eating away at you and not actually changing the past.
+It affects your mental health and can eventually affect you physically as well.

 Of course, sometimes we’re deeply hurt or betrayed by those whom we feel close to, and the idea of forgiving them seems out of the question.